There are two types of synchronization events for any Cartegraph and Esri integration: initial sync and background sync.

 The background sync can be triggered three ways:

-- In the Cartegraph GIS Integration page, select Synchronize from the Actions Menu from either the Association detail page or after selecting an association from the Associations grid on the GIS Integration index page.
+- In the Cartegraph GIS Integration page, select Synchronize from the Actions menu from the Association detail page or after selecting an association from the Associations list on the GIS Integration List view.

 Initial sync logic is enforced with background syncs as well, unless otherwise noted as an exception.

 - Background syncs occur under the following conditions:

 - When initiated by an established reoccurring schedule

 - When an edit event occurs in Cartegraph